When I was in college, I learned how to play the guitar so I could lead worship.

 I didn’t need to invent new chords to play them, just master the basic ones.

 It’s been 22 years since then, and those simple chords haven’t changed much.
-Christian worship songs have grown a little more (with lots more water references), but the foundation of their music is still the same.
+Christian worship songs have grown a little more (with growing references to water), but the foundation of their music is still the same.

 Church growth is a lot like this too.